api3dao/old-api3-docs/docs/dev/custom-components.md

 ## SidebarHeader.vue

-::: tip No Longer Used
+::: danger No Longer Used
 This component is no longer used but is kept as an archived component in case it is needed again.
 It could be used as a sidebar header to hold almost anything.
 :::

-SidebarHeader.vue has been added to VuePress Sidebar.vue.
+~~SidebarHeader.vue has been added to VuePress Sidebar.vue.
 It allows users to switch between categories (a.k.a Roles) of the current version and is presented as a row of buttons across the top of the sidebar.
-Some versions may not have categories and as such buttons will not be present.
+Some versions may not have categories and as such buttons will not be present.~~

 [SidebarHeader.vue](https://github.com/api3dao/api3-docs/blob/stage/docs/.vuepress/components/SidebarHeader.vue)